Jacobaston/project-3/README.md

 ## Overview

 Project 3 was my first experience of building a full stack application as part of a group (4 people).
-After a short discussion we came up with the idea of building Loose End, a social app for users to add, share and review meet ups and points of interest, restaurants, as well as organise groups with associated activities
+After a short discussion we came up with the idea of building Loose End, a social app for users to add, share and review meet ups and points of interest, restaurants, as well as organise groups with associated activities.

 Chheck out the final project [here](https://ja-loose-end.herokuapp.com/)